idvorkin/idvorkin.github.io/_d/joy.md

   - /makejoy
 ---

-If you could have one super power, what would it be?
-At 46, you think something would pop into my mind, but the usual answers failed me:  Flying, being invisble, stopping time - meh these all landed flat.
-I reached for my eulogy (where I often go when confused), and realized, I do have a super power I want - it's bringing others joy.
-From my eulogy - _Igor lived to see eyes go wide and mouths gape with wonder.
-Igor especially loved it when strangers got drawn in against their inner objections, or when a kid having a meltdown, or a grown up looking miserable, forgot their troubles._ And gotta say feels great knowing I'm investing heavily there!
+If you could have one superpower, what would it be?
+At 46, you'd think I'd have a quick answer, but the usual ideas—flying, invisibility, stopping time—felt childish.
+Probably the setting: a circle of 9-17-year-olds, breaking the ice, sharing their wished-for superpowers.
+As my mind scrambled, a mild panic set in.
+Nothing surfaced—until a bit of my eulogy came to me: Igor lived to see eyes go wide and mouths gape with wonder.
+He loved when strangers were drawn in against their objections, when a kid in meltdown, or an adult weighed down by life, forgot their troubles.
+Relief washed over me, I knew my answer.
+The super power I wished for:  bringing joy to others.

 <!-- prettier-ignore-start -->